 A DJ’s priority is maintaining high quality and clear sound as well as playing good music.

 Choosing your digital tracks’ encoding level and keeping your sound under control during performance are major factors defining the sound clarity and quality.

 How can you avoid distorted sound as a DJ ?
 By following some simple guidelines.

 We should start from the very first step which is our music library.
 I mean music files we have.

 I’m sure you all purchase legal music from reputable sources.
 This is great, cause it ensures that you receive very high quality encoded digital tracks.
 If you rip music from CDs, make sure you choose the best encoding option as well (at least 256 kbps or more).
-This means there is minimal loss in audio transferred to digital format.
+This means there is minimal loss in sound quality transferred to digital format.

 So, here is the trick.
 If you don’t overload your mixer’s audio, you’re in good shape.
 How will you know it’s not ?

 Red lights on your mixer’s vu-meter mean sound is clipping and getting distorted.
-Always keep below red.
+Always keep it below red.
 Green is ideal.
 If you have to turn it up, either use mixer’s main volume or the amp’s.

 Distortion is one thing DJs should stay away.
 High quality and clear sound is how your audience enjoys music you play.